 A number of electromagnetic waves are used for medical diagnosis purpose.
-For instance, X-Rays are used to get an image of tissues and bones.
-Thereby, allowing the medical examiner to locate broken bones or injured body tissues.
-MRI or magnetic resonance imaging also makes use of electromagnetic waves for the purpose of detecting and curing tumours.
+For instance, X-Rays are used to get an image of tissues and bones, thereby allowing the medical examiner to locate broken bones or injured body tissues.
+MRI or magnetic resonance imaging also makes use of electromagnetic waves for the purpose of detecting and curing tumours and other disorders.

-The electromagnetic rays lying in the wavelength range of 80 nanometers to about 10 nanometers are known as the UV rays or ultraviolet rays.
-It is experimentally verified that ultraviolet rays can kill the bacterias.
+The electromagnetic rays lying in the wavelength range of 80 nanometers to about 10 nanometers are known as UV rays or ultraviolet rays.
+It is experimentally verified that ultraviolet rays can kill bacterias.
 Hence, ultraviolet radiations are mostly used for the purpose of sterilization.
-When water is exposed to UV rays, the germs and bacterias get killed and the water turns safe for drinking.
+When water is exposed to UV rays, the germs and bacteria get killed, and the water turns safe for drinking.
 UV rays are also used by doctors to sterilize surgical instruments and air in the operation theatre.

 5. Communication Devices